 Something as simple as a mistype can break a formula affecting hundreds or thousands of fields.

 The knock on effect can be disastrous.

-You can’t be sure that the information in front of you is accurate, so would you risk revenue based on faulty data?
+If you can’t be sure that the information in front of you is accurate, would you risk revenue based on faulty data?

 Shared drives, read only copies, version 3.6.